Being physically active1

-- Have glucose tablets or other fast acting carbohydrate (sugar sweetened beverage, fat free milk, candy) handy in case your blood glucose drops.
+- Have glucose tablets or other fast acting carbs (sugar sweetened beverage, fat free milk, candy) handy in case your blood glucose drops during exercise.

 - Warm up & cool down.

 - Check feet for sores or blisters before and after exercise, and restrict exercise as needed.

 Here are tips that can help you deal with some of the barriers that may prevent you from being more physically active:

 - Set achievable goals.
 Don’t compare yourself to others.

 - Be open to trying different activities. challenge yourself as you improve

 - Seek professional help if you have special health conditions or physical challenges.